 |Nourishing Neighborhoods with Local Produce|

 Concerned by this disparity, the Menorah Legacy Foundation convened a broad coalition of partners to implement the Kansas City Beans&Greens Program.
 Beans&Greens provides area farmers' markets with the technology needed to accept food stamps and gives low-income families a financial incentive to purchase healthy foods.
-Low-income consumers receive a dollar-for-dollar match, up to $30 per visit, when buying fresh foods at participating markets.
+Low-income consumers receive a dollar-for-dollar match, up to $25 per visit, when buying fresh foods from the attached participating Farmers Markets List.
 This year, Beans&Greens added a Mobile Market, a farmers' market on wheels, which makes weekly visits to three 'food desert' neighborhoods.